 Manager?

-certifications using the benchmarking results?
+Does I2SL issue certifications for high-performing buildings using the benchmarking results?

 How can I tell if my lab building is energy-efficient using the output of the LBT?